openmrs/openmrs-contrib-rest-api-docs/Observations/obs.md

           "retired": false
         }
     ```
-### Update a provider
+### Update an observation

-*  Update a target provider with given UUID, this method only modifies properties in the request.
-Returns a `404 Not Found`
+*  Update a target obs, this method only modifies properties in the request.
+Returns `404 Not Found` status if the observation does not exist.
-status if provider not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized`
+status is returned.

     #### Attributes